Non-linear extension of the dynamical linear response of spins; extended Heisenberg model

 In this paper, we show that $J_{\bfR m\bfR' m'}(t-t')$ is directly determined by the dynamical linear response theory \cite{okumura_spin-wave_2019}.
-This implies that we can extend the results of the dynamical linear response theory to the non-linear response via \req{eq:exhei}.
-The extended Heisenberg model \req{eq:exhei} contains physical effects which are not described by the usual Heisenberg model.
-The orbital-dependent spin moments can rotate independently, since we treat orbital degree of freedom by the index $m$.
-For example, we can describe a situation that spins of $e_g$ and of $t_{2g}$ rotates independently.
-In addition, the retarded response functions can describe not only the effect of frictions like the Gilbert damping, but also the interplay between SWs and the Fermi surface nesting effect.
+This implies that we can extend the results of the dynamical linear response theory to the nonlinear response through \req{eq:exhei}.
+The extended Heisenberg model \req{eq:exhei} contains physical effects that are not described by the conventional Heisenberg model.
+The orbital-dependent spin moments can rotate independently, since we treat the orbital degree of freedom by the index $m$.
+For example, we can describe a situation in which spins of $e_g$ and of $t_{2g}$ rotate independently.
+In addition, the retarded response functions can describe not only the effect of friction such as the Gilbert damping, but also the interplay between SWs and the Fermi surface nesting effect.
 To illustrate these effects, we have improved our method to calculate the dynamical linear responses.
-With the method, we can obtain high-resolution dynamical linear responses for Fe.
+By our method, we can obtain high-resolution dynamical linear responses for Fe.